The Art of Body Acceptance

 Throughout the year, workshops and events take place around Australia and internationally.
 These relate to body image, embodiment, mental health and wellbeing - many of which use expressive arts therapy and education.
 Please note: all workshops in for 2020 have been relocated to Zoom due to COVID-19.

-Ashlee practices as a consulting clinician at Body Positive Australia at the Swell Centre in Hawthorn, VIC.
+Ashlee practices at the Swell Centre in Hawthorn, VIC, Australia.
 She sees clients of all ages for art psychotherapy, counselling and coaching.
 Please note: I currently do not have availability for new clients.
 If you would like to be placed on the waitlist email me and I can keep you updated.

 GET IN TOUCH